Empathy Mapping

 • Empathy maps help designers easily communicate their user research findings to stakeholders.

 • Empathy map canvases offer a quick visual summary of qualitative research data.
-The team doesn’t have to go through the entire research data to understand their users.
-Design teams can develop these insights and opportunities further to help identify potential opportunities in the product.
+This means that the team doesn’t have to go through all research data collected to understand their users.

 Get your free template for “Empathy Map”